Best Practices For Enhancing Medical Chart Reviews In ACOs

 Accurate HCC coding is also crucial for regulatory compliance.
 The CMS conducts audits to ensure that the data submitted for risk adjustment is correct and supported by medical records.
 Inaccurate coding can trigger audits that may result in penalties or recoupments.
 Therefore, organizations must prioritize coding compliance and ensure all diagnoses are correctly captured and documented.

-Symbion Coding Inc. helps organizations adhere to coding compliance standards and avoid non-compliance risks, including potential fines and reputation damage.
+Partnering with a credible coding partner for guidance will help the organization adhere to coding compliance standards and avoid non-compliance risks, including potential fines and reputation damage.

 3. Improved Patient Care